Editorial Policy

 All our NZ content prominently displays links to NZ support organisations:

-- Gambling Helpline NZ: 0800 654 655 – 24/7 – confidential support
+- Gambling Helpline NZ: 0800 654 655 – 24/7 – It provides confidential support.

 Editorial Policy Contact

-- Subject Line: NZ Editorial Policy Inquiry
+- Use the Subject Line: Editorial Policy Inquiry

 Why You Should Trust Us